 This spot is the perfect place to get up close and personal with all sorts of African wildlife and when I say it is in the heart of the bush I’m not kidding.
 During our stay at the lodge we had hippos brazenly grazing underneath our tented tree house at night and the resident honey badger popped in for a visit during dinner each night (he even helped himself to a few drinks from the honesty bar and judging from his haul I’m sure he’s run up quite a tab!)

-Rates start from R2 650 per person per night on full board (includes all meals, game drives and walks, teas and coffees).
+Rates start from R3,850 per person per night on full board (includes all meals, game drives and walks, teas and coffees).
 Click here for more details on nThambo Tree Camp and say Hi to the lodge on Facebook.

-2. nDzuti Safari Camp – Klaserie Private Nature Reserve, Kruger National Park
+2. nDZuti Safari Camp – Maseke Game Reserve, Kruger National Park

-Rates start from R1 950 per person per night on full board (includes all meals, game drives, teas and coffees).
-Click here for more details on nDzuti Safari Camp and say Hi to the safari camp on Facebook.
+Rates start from R3,575 per person per night on full board (includes all meals, game drives, teas and coffees).
+Click here for more details on nDZuti Safari Camp and say Hi to the safari camp on Facebook.

 3. Motswari Private Game Reserve – Timbavati Nature Reserve, Kruger National Park

 This family-owned and operated four-star luxury safari lodge prides itself on its warm atmosphere and luxurious accommodation.
-With 39 years in the business you can bet that this family knows a little bit about good hospitality (their motto is; “Arrive as a visitor, leave as a friend” for goodness sake) so if it’s a warm and welcoming vibe you’re after then this is the spot for you.
+With 39 years in the business you can bet that this family knows a little bit about good hospitality (their motto is; “Arrive as a visitor, leave as a friend”) so if it’s a warm and welcoming vibe you’re after then this is the spot for you.

-Motswari also offers guests wonderful luxury bedrooms, with each bedroom having its own unique look.
-Owner Marion (a renowned fine artist) has carefully chosen the antiques and other decor that are displayed in the naturally-furnished interiors of each bungalow.
+Motswari also offers guests accommodation in 15 luxury en-suite bungalows, each with its own unique look.
+Owner Marion (a renowned fine artist) has carefully chosen the antiques and other décor that are displayed in the naturally-furnished interiors of each bungalow.
 With personal touches like this you will feel like you’ve just popped over to a friend’s house for a visit rather than a lodge filled with strangers.

 If you don’t believe us then believe past guests turned friends of the lodge!
 Guests who have visited the lodge describe it as “not just a hotel – it’s an experience” and say that “compared to other lodges it has a real ‘in the bush’ feeling, without sacrificing luxury or service”.

-Rates start from R3 045 per person sharing per night.
+Rates start from R6,320 per person sharing per night including early morning refreshments, brunch, high tea, a 4-course dinner, and 2 game drives per day.
 Click here for more details on Motswari Private Game Reserve.

 4. Lodge 23 – Kruger National Park